Dismissed for serious misconduct, will I lose my entitlements?

 Conclusion for serious misconduct, will I lose my entitlements

-Being dismissed, sacked, terminated for serious misconduct can be devastating.
+Being dismissed, sacked, or terminated for serious misconduct can be devastating.
 Reputational damage, loss of entitlements, ability to get other work.
 Don’t leave this type of dismissal unchallenged.
 You don’t know where you end up in life.
-Many government agencies, councils will not employ you if your sacked for serious misconduct.
+Many government agencies and councils will not employ you if you are sacked for serious misconduct.

 I hope this brief article “serious misconduct, will I lose my entitlements?” has been helpful.
 These are stressful times.
 If you are facing dismissal you want every dollar you can get and are entitled to.
-If you have any questions your welcome to give us a call.
-All Fair work Australia matters (FWC), sacked from work, regardless of the circumstances, call us?
+If you have any questions you’re welcome to give us a call.
+All Fair Work Australia matters (FWC), sacked from work, regardless of the circumstances, call us.